-Many pregnant women wonder about the effect and safety of playing music to the fetus.
+Many pregnant women wonder about the effect and safety of playing music directed right at your baby via headphones.
 While music is generally considered safe for the fetus, there are some rules about playing music through your belly aimed at protecting baby and preventing possible risk during development.

 Volume and Amniotic Fluid